joylabs/simple-mock-server/README.md

           Sets the port the server will listen on.
 It's overwritten by the configuration file.
           To use it, remove the key `port` from the configuration file.
 ```
+### Mock API
+There are two "special" endpoints for mocking: `GET /mocker` to get all calls and `DELETE /mocker` to remove calls history

 #### Loading host and port from config.json
 ```bash